German opposition leader visits Kyiv, Scholz refuses to go | Politics

 German opposition leader visits Kyiv, Scholz refuses to go

-Germanys conservative opposition leader travelled to Kyiv on Tuesday for meetings with Ukrainian officials including President Volodymyr Zelenskyy, as Chancellor Olaf Scholz made clear that he wouldnt be visiting Ukraine any time soon.Scholz has traded barbs with Ukrainian officials in recent weeks because of Kyivs refusal to invite Germanys head of state, President Frank-Walter Steinmeier, whom Ukraine accuses of cozying up to Russia during his time as foreign minister.It cant work that a country that provides so much military aid, so much financial aid ...

-Germany's conservative opposition leader travelled to Kyiv on Tuesday for meetings with Ukrainian officials including President Volodymyr Zelenskyy, as Chancellor Olaf Scholz made clear that he wouldn't be visiting Ukraine any time soon.
+German conservative opposition leader Friedrich Merz travelled to Kyiv Tuesday for meetings with Ukrainian officials including President Volodymyr Zelenskyy, as Chancellor Olaf Scholz made clear that he wouldn't be visiting Ukraine any time soon.

 Scholz has traded barbs with Ukrainian officials in recent weeks because of Kyiv's refusal to invite Germany's head of state, President Frank-Walter Steinmeier, whom Ukraine accuses of cozying up to Russia during his time as foreign minister.

-German opposition leader Friedrich Merz, who heads former Chancellor Angela Merkel's centre-right Union bloc, visited the town of Irpin, on the outskirts of Kyiv, to see the destruction caused by the Russian army.
+German opposition leader Merz, who heads former Chancellor Angela Merkel's center-right Union bloc, visited the town of Irpin, on the outskirts of Kyiv, to see the destruction caused by the Russian army.

+Merz later met with senior officials including Zelenskyy, saying afterward that he had held ''extraordinarily good talks'' with the Ukrainian president.

-German daily Bild reported that Merz later met for an hour with Zelenskyy at his presidential office.
-Merz' visit to Kyiv comes days before two German state elections in which his Christian Democratic Union is hoping to retain power.
+Political rivals accused the 66-year-old of using the visit to Kyiv to score points against Scholz days before two German state elections in which Merz's Christian Democratic Union is hoping to retain power.

 The Union bloc joined Germany's three governing parties in a non-binding vote backing the delivery of heavy weapons to Ukraine last week.
 German media report that the government is planning to approve further armaments for Ukraine soon, including large self-propelled howitzers.